marktext/marktext/README.md

 ## Contribution

-MarkText is in full development, please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
+MarkText is in development, please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
 Want to add some features to MarkText?
 Refer to our [roadmap](https://github.com/marktext/marktext/projects) and open issues.

 ## Contributors